 Requesting your accommodation letter

-Students will need a current accommodation letter each semester in order to receive academic accommodations in your courses.
-During your initial appointment, your Learning Specialist will print your letter and email it to you.
+Students need a current accommodation letter each semester in order to receive academic accommodations.
+During the initial appointment, a Learning Specialist will show students how to request their letter.
 After the first semester with the DRC, students are responsible for requesting their current accommodation letter by submitting an Accommodation Letter.
 Click the button below to submit an accommodation letter request.

 Communicating with Professors